Meghan Markle will walk down the aisle without her father at royal wedding

 Ragland, who will spend the night before the wedding with her daughter in the five star Cliveden House hotel and accompany her to the chapel, has arrived in Britain and was due to meet the 92-year-old queen and her husband Prince Philip, 96.

-Royal commentators have speculated she will now walk her daughter down the aisle instead.
+Markle's mother met Prince Charles and his wife Camilla for tea on Wednesday.
+Royal commentators have speculated Ragland will now walk her daughter down the aisle instead.

 GLOBAL SPECTACLE